 My first professional contact with art was at the age of 14 when I was invited to share a studio space with professional artists.
 I was on a long vacation at the time.
 I was painting every day at the studio.
 During that period, I received valuable feedback from professional artists and I could see how they worked.
 It was exciting to live the studio experience for the first time.

-According to you, what is the main benefit of entering a call for artists?
+According to you, what is the main benefit of entering an art competition?

 Calls for artists are very beneficial as they are an incentive to keep your portfolio updated, as you are producing constant work, having specific goals and deadlines.
 Also, it gives artists the opportunity to see what other artists are producing.
 The most exciting part is seeing what is done internationally, as through the opportunities we offer.